suigarra/aero-linux-wallpapers/README.md

-this is a collection of frutiger aero linux wallpapers all made by me. u can feel free to use it.
+this is a collection of frutiger aero linux wallpapers all made by me (suigarra). u can feel free to use it.